Florida Horse logo Find cheap tickets!

 Barrel racing saddles (or barrelers) are specifically designed to help the rider sit deep in the saddle during the sharp turns around the barrel.
 And, they are designed for the horse to enjoy leg freedom to make those tight turns.
 All the major saddlers make these popular saddles, including Martin Saddlery, Billy Cook, and Circle Y.

-Find a huge selection of Barrel Racing Saddles and Used Racers from one of the best online saddle retailers.
+Find a huge selection of Barrel Racing Saddles and Used Racers from the best names in barrel racing saddles at low prices.

 Florida Barrel Racers Association (FBRA)